-Fake Shopify sales are becoming a major issue for people that want to learn how to start a business on Shopify.
+Fake Shopify sales are becoming a major issue for people who want to learn how to start a business on Shopify.

-Increasingly more gurus advertise their courses in an effort to make money from people looking to learn how to make money on Shopify.
+More and more gurus advertise their courses to make money from people looking to learn how to make money on Shopify.

-In this article, we'll explore why it's important to be aware of fake Shopify sales, who they affect, and, most importantly, how to identify and avoid them.
+In this article, we'll explore why it's important to be aware of these fake sales, who they affect, and, most importantly, how to identify and avoid them.